Simple Ways to Show Appreciation in the Office

 You don’t need to shower your colleagues with gifts, but just taking the time to go to them and say “congratulations” on their personal and professional milestones can mean a lot to them.

-Leave a Lagniappe
+Leave a little gift

 A lagniappe is a small, inexpensive gift such as a flower, hand-drawn doodle, or even a post-it note with a smile on it.
 Small gestures can make a big difference on a hard day.